fosrl/docs/packages/docusaurus/docs/10-professional-edition.md

 ### The Host Key

 Every Pangolin instance needs its own host key.
-This will unlock all of the Professional features for that instance.

 When purchasing the host key you can optionally choose to include a base number of sites licensed for your instance.
 This should be a conservative guess about how many sites you need to start with.
 You can always add more sites later via the site upgrade keys.